israphial/bindary/readme.md

         <li>Start a New Timer</li>
         <li>Rebind Timer Key</li>
     </ul>
-    I have plans to create more actions, such as creating notes that will be displayed in a note container on the page, or opening a popup that displays the weather at your current location.
+    I have plans to create more user-bindable actions and features, some of which are listed below, in the Planned Features section.
 There will likely be more actions in the Chrome extension version, as there's a lot that a user may want to do on any given page.
 </p>

 <p>
-    This release is a VERY early version of a personal project I'm considering making into a portfolio project.
-It is still actively being developed.
+    This release is a VERY early version!
+It is still actively being developed and improved.
-    This was published for peer review of some sections, and is not representative of the tool overall.
-    This stage is a proof-of-concept.
-Many features are incomplete or buggy and the styling is inconsistent.
+    Some features may be incomplete or buggy, and the code is inconsistent in many places.
 </p>

 <p>